 GrubHub has been in the food delivery business since 2004 and is a publicly traded company under the ticker NYSE:GRUB.
 They’ve merged or acquired several local brands including Seamless, AllMenus, Eat24, LevelUp, and others.
 This gives them one of the largest restaurant networks of the bunch.

 You can order through the app or online and I find on a computer is the easiest because you have more screen real estate to research your purchase.
 You can order it for pickup or delivery, ASAP or scheduled for later.
-Their search filters include coupons, rating, price and distance.
+Their search filters include coupons, ratings, price, and distance.
 You can also save your order for the future too, which is very convenient.

 Less than $3 to get food delivered to your house?
 A steal.